Import Regulations

 • Contact with quarantined animals by people must be limited.
 Contact with other animals is prohibited.

-An agent of the Board will contact dog and cat owners prior to or at time of arrival to address any questions and assist in the implementation of the quarantine procedures.
+An agent of the Board will contact dog and cat owners prior to the time of arrival to address any questions and assist in the implementation of the quarantine procedures.
 Official quarantines may only be released by the Board or an agent of the Board.

 Temporary ban: Caribbean Countries